dhaigh/Xpert/README.md

 `Xpert.parseTree(tree)` - takes a raw tree as the only parameter and returns the tree parsed

-`Xpert.mapResponses(tree, func)` - takes a parsed tree and maps to each response and returns the new tree
+`Xpert.mapTree(tree, func)` - takes a parsed tree and maps to each response and returns the new tree

+`Xpert.getQuestions(tree)` - takes a parsed tree and returns an array of all the questions in the tree

+`Xpert.getResults(tree)` - takes a parsed tree and returns an array of all the results in the tree